tinganho/node-accept-language/README.md

 [![NPM](https://nodei.co/npm/accept-language.png?downloads=true&stars=true)](https://nodei.co/npm/accept-language/)

 ### Deprecated
 Because `languages` is a subset of locales.
-I have decided to rename this package to accept locale instead. https://github.com/tinganho/node-accept-locale.
-So please use accept-locale instead
+I have decided to rename this package to `accept-locale` instead. https://github.com/tinganho/node-accept-locale.
+So please use `accept-locale` instead.